mike8790/calculate_geographic_distance/README.md

 # Code to solve problem set for job application:

-Take a list of hotels with latitude and longitude, figure out N closest hotels (on hotel) for each hotel.
+Take a list of hotels with latitude and longitude, figure out N closest hotels (on hotel list) for each hotel.

 Hotel list takes form col_1 = 'hotel_id', col_2 = 'longitude', col_3 = 'latitude'